What is the CBT Skills Group Program?

 What about us?

-The CBT Skills Group program was developed as part of a Victoria Division of Family Practice and Shared Care Committee initiative.
+On-going physician training continues to be supported by the Shared Care Committee, Divisions of Family Practice, and the Rural Coordination Centre of BC’s Rural Education Action Plan (REAP) program.
+The CBT Skills Group program was first developed as part of a Victoria Division of Family Practice and Shared Care Committee initiative.

 Thank you to everyone to has helped us make it possible to offer an effective, inexpensive option for providers and participants who are looking to improve their lives through learning.